sugatoray/genespeak/README.md

 # GeneSpeak

-A library to encode text as RNA and decode RNA to text.
+A library to encode text as DNA and decode DNA to text.